Eric Molloy

-Eric Molloy (born 12 December 1992) is an Irish footballer.
+Eric Molloy (born 12 December 1992) is an Irish professional footballer who plays as a midfielder or winger for League of Ireland First Division club Bray Wanderers.

 Career

 Molloy was born in Carlow, Ireland.
 He started his senior career with Arklow Town.
 After that, he played for Wexford, Southern United, and Team Wellington.
 In 2019, he signed for Stomil Olsztyn in the Polish I liga.
 Molloy returned to home and signed for League of Ireland Premier Division club Waterford on 25 March 2021.
 He made his debut a day later in a 2–1 loss to Sligo Rovers.
 Molloy signed for League of Ireland First Division club Shelbourne on 22 July 2021.
 Having been released by Shels at the end of the 2021 season, Molloy joined Longford Town for the 2022 campaign.

+After leaving Longford at the end of 2022, Molloy started playing gaelic football for the team in his hometown of Carlow in 2023.

+In July 2024, he became a player-assistant manager of Killeshin FC.

+On 11 March 2025, Molloy signed for League of Ireland First Division club Bray Wanderers.